github/opensource.guide/overviews/wikis/index.md

 ![Screenshot a starting wiki](wiki-start.png)

-## Adding a Page
+## Adding Pages

 Wiki content is designed to be human editable.

 Wiki pages can be organized into directories any way you choose.
 Other content—like images or PDFs—can also be present and organized in the same way.
 Wiki pages can be written in any format supported by [GitHub Markup](http://github.com/github/markup).
 GitHub detects the page file format via the extension, so files must have one of the default or registered extensions in order to be converted.

 The special page file `Home.ext` (where the extension is one of the supported formats) will be used as the entrance page to your wiki.
 If it is missing, an automatically generated table of contents will be shown instead.

-## Sidebar
+## Including a Sidebar

 By default, the sidebar will list all of the pages in your wiki.
 When you add new pages, they will be added to the sidebar.